 The first experience of standardization of the grenadier headdress was the M1731 mitre cap.
 It was mostly similar to the types used previously to the exception of the front plate which was specifically designed for this model of mitre by General-Fieldmarshal Burkhard Christoph von Münnich.

 The mitre was a green carpus-style cap with red turnbacks on the front and rear sides.
-Its seams and the edges of its turnbacks were decorated with woolen white lace (golden for officers), topped with a pompom.
-The front turnback was decorated with a brass front plate embossed with trophies of weapons and standards and carrying in its center the regimental coat of arms.
+Its seams and the edges of its turnbacks were decorated with woollen white lace (golden for officers), topped with a pompom.
+The front turnback was decorated with a brass front plate embossed with trophies of weapons and standards and carrying in its centre the regimental coat of arms.
 The rear turnback was decorated with a flaming grenade.

 Regimental coats of arms were introduced at the same time as this new mitre cap, in 1731.
 Regiments who had no coat of arms used the imperial monogram instead.